-Music festivals can be fun and exciting for teens.
-But they can also be dangerous and even deadly.
+Underage teens can easily attain music festival drugs at such events.
+While music festivals can be fun and exciting, being in the presence of highly state-altering drugs is dangerous for teens.
 Music festivals bring with them a host of risky activities associated with festival culture.
-Many of these activities are particularly attractive to teenagers—specifically drugs.
+Many of these activities are particularly attractive to teenagers—specifically music festival drugs.

 Molly and the Music Festival Culture

 The primary culprit sending kids to the hospital at music festivals is molly.
 Molly users consider it the best drug for music.
-Electronic dance music (EDM) festivals particularly have a reputation with attendees using molly.
-Molly is a nickname for MDMAas it was known in the raves of the 1990s, Ecstasy.
+Electronic dance music (EDM) festivals particularly have a reputation for attendees using molly.
+Molly is a nickname for MDMA or, as it was known in the raves of the 1990s, Ecstasy.

 MDMA is the one of the most popular Coachella drugs and EDM drugs.
 This is because it is said to give users a lasting high that creates a feeling of closeness with fellow concertgoers, as well as energy to keep dancing and partying.